bananazigzags/nodejs2024Q1-service/README.md

 git clone {repository URL}
 ```

-## Installing NPM modules
+## Running application on your local machine

+Create .env folder and copy contents of .env.example.
+You can then configure your app, for example, changing the port.

 ```
 npm install
 ```

-## Running application

-Create .env folder and copy contents of .env.example.
-You can then configure your app, for example, changing the port.

 ```
 npm start